 Although many people view them as minor problems, cavities are actually quite serious.
 Besides causing sensitivity, they promote tooth decay and infections that can result in tooth loss and costly restorative treatments.
-To prevent cavities from occurring, it’s important to practice good oral hygiene on a consistent basis.
-That said, according to research, there’s another strategy people can employ to prevent cavities from developing; however, it may not be for the reasons people thought.
+To prevent cavities from occurring, it’s important to practice good oral hygiene consistently.
+That said, according to research, there’s another strategy people can employ to prevent cavities from developing; although it’s for unexpected reasons.
+A sugar substitute, xylitol might be the answer you’ve been searching for.

-According to the Centers for Disease Control and Prevention, 20 percent of Americans have untreated cavities.
-This startling statistic suggests that a large portion of the U.S. population fails to regularly meet with experienced dentists, who would identify these problems before they lead to serious decay.
+According to the article, 20 percent of Americans have untreated cavities.
+This startling statistic suggests that a large portion of the U.S. population fails to regularly meet with an experienced dentist, who would identify these problems before they lead to serious decay.

 Don’t risk losing your teeth to infections and decay.
 To ensure that your dental health is up to par, call Drs.
-Ken & Marnie Collins at 509-368-7788 in Spokane or 509-228-3998 in Spokane Valley, to schedule regular cleanings and checkups.
+Ken and Marnie Collins at (509) 532-1111 in Spokane to schedule regular cleanings and checkups.